- An introduction to the history of salt firing

 - How different clays, slips, and glazes affect the finished appearance of ceramics when exposed to sodium vapor

-A separate glaze workshop will be offered on Thursday evening for those interested in using Watershed’s stock glazes.
+An optional glaze workshop will be offered on Friday evening for those wanting to use Watershed’s stock glazes.
 These cone ten glazes have been selected for their suitability in atmospheric firing environments on both stoneware and porcelain.
-Reed will discuss individual glazes, application methods and the results that can be expected from different slips and glazes.
+Reeder will discuss individual glazes, application methods and the results that can be expected from different slips and glazes.

 What to Bring

 The Watershed salt kiln is approximately 18 cu ft., allowing for approximately 3 cu ft of stacking space per person.

 - All work must be cone 10 stoneware or porcelain.

 - Work should be bisque fired and glazed in advance, unless you are attending the glaze workshop, and should not exceed eight inches in any dimension.